-to integrating formal practice and modern life to teaching and practicing in a way that reduces reactivity and softens gripping in the mind and body to nourishing a way of being in this world that is more compassionate, patient, creative and joyful to making our space accessible to anyone interested in the many benefits of a steady, sweet practice to nurturing a community of yoga lovers of all shapes, ages and abilities.
+to integrating formal practice and modern life right alongside you to teaching and practicing alongside you in a way that reduces reactivity and softens gripping in the mind and body to nourishing a way of being in this world that is more compassionate, patient, creative and joyful to making our community practice sessions accessible to anyone interested in the many benefits of a steady, confronting practice to nurturing a community that celebrates our many colors, shapes, abilities, experiences + conditions come as you are

 Heather Jolma Fray Creator/Teacher